BryantFiallos/pset-9-skeleton/README.md

 Looking for a little inspiration?
 Here are some cool features you might consider implementing.

 * Keep score.
 Let players play multiple games, and keep track of their wins and losses.
 * Add a difficulty level, which can manifest in several ways.
-Maybe the paddle is smaller when the difficuluty is greater.
+Maybe the paddle is smaller when the difficulty is greater.
 Maybe the ball moves faster.
 You might also want to gradually increase the speed of the ball over time.
 * Give the player a certain number of lives.
 The game only ends if the player runs out of lives.
 * Include some power ups in random bricks.
 When the brick breaks, the power up falls to the bottom and the user needs to catch it with the paddle.
 The power up can be anything that assists the player: a larger paddle, a bigger or slower ball, or an extra life!